Immortality-IMT/Make-A.I.-Do-Science/README.md

 Science is still largely performed by humans and has avoided computerisation.
 We need to get science moving at computer speed with A.I. and lab automation to speed up discovery, cures, and inventions.
 We still must submit a peer reviewed paper and so the A.I. should perform the scientific method but without any human intervention.
 For example, switch on the A.I. and on it goes doing science, come back later and get a half acceptable scientific paper fit for any journal.

 **Systematic problem-solving** identifies steps that are followed to arrive at a conclusion and result.
 One of the major systematic problem-solving methodologies is the scientific method.
+Systematic problem-solving methods exist in many fields from science, engineering and business.
+Here we focus on them all with 3 ways to implement these system into A.I.

+1. Prompt Engineering
+2. Fine Tuning existing model
+3. Specialized new model

+These models can use different A.I strategies.
+Let's look at the scinetific method.

 The scientific method involves 5 steps and 5 competencies which the A.I. must perform.
 The 6 models must...